 Salary Information for Cardiovascular Radiologists

-Payscale indicated in January 2016 that the salary for most interventional radiologists ranged from $193,014 to $447,004 per year.
+Payscale indicated in August 2019 that the salary of interventional radiologists with 1 year experience earned $307,260, while those who have 1-4 years experience earned $323,538 annually.
 Variations in salary often depend upon geographical location, employer and work experience.

 Career Information for Cardiovascular Radiologists

 Cardiovascular radiologists are diagnostic radiologists who specialize in vascular and non-vascular treatment techniques such as angioplasty, stent placement, and biliary and renal interventions.
 These procedures access the body through small, precise entry points rather than larger, more invasive surgical incisions that can cause more pain and result in a longer recovery process.